 Dr. Kimberly Comeau of Harford County Dentistry in Fallston, MD offers traditional dentures and denture implants to patients missing all or most of their teeth.
 The best treatment for you depends on your oral health needs and cosmetic goals.
 Dr. Comeau will evaluate your mouth and oral health and then discuss the option available.
 Below, we discuss the pros and cons of each option.

 Dental Implants vs. Dentures

 What are Dental Implants?

 A dental implant is a small metal post made of titanium.
 A dentist will insert it into the jawbone.
 Then, it will fuse with the surrounding bone creating a strong base for a dental restoration.
 The dentist will place several of these posts along the dental arch.
-Collectively they will be used to attach a denture.
+Collectively they will hold a denture firmly in place.

 There are two types of denture implants: fixed implant dentures and removable implant dentures.
 Removable implant dentures, sometimes called snap-in dentures, involve the denture clipping onto the implants.
 Fixed implant dentures attach permanently to the implants and only the dentist can remove them.

 Fixed implant dentures are the most natural and durable solution for a missing arch of teeth.
 This type of denture can take the full force of a bite providing the most natural bite for the patient.
 A removable implant denture will deliver about a 50% biting power which is still better than a traditional removable denture.

 Removable implant dentures will still require daily care though.
 You must remove and clean them thoroughly every day.
 A fixed implant denture may actually be more difficult to care for since you cannot remove them.
-Special instructions for cleaning under them must be followed daily for optimal oral health.
+You must follow the special instructions for cleaning under them daily for optimal oral health.